isomerpages/enterprisesg-rice/_licences/Termination of Rice Licence.md

 Your business entity or company and directors will also be subjected to a 6-month blackout period where no new rice licence(s) can be applied.

-If you have any queries regarding the 3-month notification period for rice disposal, please contact SSW (Contact link)
+Please arrange the 3-month notification period for rice disposal/sale of rice with the designated warehouse provider.

 **How to Terminate Rice Licence**